-Surprising culprit behind chemo resistance in rare cancerJuly 2nd, 2012 in Cancer /
+Surprising culprit behind chemo resistance in rare cancerJuly 2, 2012 in Medicine & Health / Cancer

 Researchers at Washington University School of Medicine in St. Louis have shown how an aggressive form of multiple myeloma resists chemotherapy.

 The results appear online July 2 in the Journal of Clinical Investigation.

 About 20 percent of patients with multiple myeloma have a specific genetic abnormality that is associated with a poor prognosis.
 Patients with this "translocation" in which a broken section of chromosome 14 is swapped into chromosome 4 show resistance to certain chemotherapy drugs and shorter survival than multiple myeloma patients without this particular translocation.

 "Even in this cancer that has no cure, patients with the 4, 14 translocation tend to do very poorly with treatment," says Michael H. Tomasson, MD, associate professor of medicine.
 "But no one really knew why.
 For a number of years, we have been studying the gene at the chromosome's breakpoint, without much success in explaining how it could lead to cancer."

 The gene at the breakpoint, called WHSC1, makes proteins that guide how DNA is packaged, an important method for regulating which genes are turned on or off in a given cell.
 This type of gene is a prime suspect in cancer because an error in DNA packaging could lead to uncontrolled cell division.
 Patients with this translocation also make the gene's proteins in extremely high amounts, another hallmark of cancer.
 But even after extensive experiments, the researchers couldn't show how these proteins might make a cell cancerous.

 "So we took a step back and asked what's missing?"
 Tomasson says.
 "What is different between what we're doing in the lab and what is going on with our patients?"